ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Clients periodically upload reports to the Leader.
 Each report contains two "report shares", one for the Leader and another for the Helper.
-The Helper's report share is transmitted by the Leader during the aggregation sub-protocol (see {{aggregate-flow}}).
+The Helper's report share is transmitted by the Leader during the aggregation interaction (see {{aggregate-flow}}).

 ### HPKE Configuration Request {#hpke-config}